The German Jeep – Amazing Wartime Images of The Kubelwagen

 The Kübelwagen was for the Germans what the Jeep and GAZ-67 were for the Allies.

 Northern-France, June 21st, 1944.
 Four German soldiers with their Kübelwagen.
 Bundesarchiv – CC-BY SA 3.0 North Africa, Tobruk, August 1942.
 Soldiers in a Kübelwagen near a No Entry sign.
 Bundesarchiv – CC-BY SA 3.0 Germany, 16 October 1944.
 Generalfeldmarschall Model visits the headquarters of the 246 volksgrenadier division near Aachen.
 Bundesarchiv – CC-BY SA 3.0 Russia, 21 June 1943.
 A German soldier reads a book in a Kubelwagen.
 Bundesarchiv – CC-BY SA 3.0 Northern-France, 21 June 1944.
 Soldiers in a Kubelwagen look at a burning convoy.
 The soldier in the back seems to be on the lookout for allied airplanes.
 Bundesarchiv – CC-BY SA 3.0 North-Africa, 1942.
 German soldiers drive their Kubelwagen through the desert.
 Bundesarchiv – CC-BY SA 3.0 North Africa,1942.
 Leutnant Ernst-Wilhelm Reinert (left) and Feldwebel Maximilian Volke (right) stand next to the kübelwagen of Hans-Joachim Marseille, which he had named “Otto” – Bundesarchiv – CC-BY SA 3.0 Yugoslavia, 1943.
 Soldiers march past a Kubelwagen during an anti-partisan operation.
 Bundesarchiv – CC-BY SA 3.0 Yugoslavia, 1943.
 Soldiers and a kubelwagen loaded on a ferry during an anti-partisan operation.
 Bundesarchiv – CC-BY SA 3.0 North Africa, Tunisia, Sidi N’sir, February 1943.
 German Soldiers at a railway station in use as an aid station for wounded prisoners of war.
 Bundesarchiv – CC-BY SA 3.0 North Africa, August 1942.
 German soldiers pass an improvised road sign.
 Bundesarchiv – CC-BY SA 3.0 Yugoslavia, September 1943.
 A Kubelwagen in a convoy, the vehicle behind the Kubelwagen is s Raupenschlepper Ost (RSO) with a trailer – Bundesarchiv – CC-BY SA 3.0 Russia, 1943.
 A Luftwaffe propaganda unit in a Kubelwagen.
 Bundesarchiv – CC-BY SA 3.0 Balkans (probably), 1941.
 Waffen SS troops with a 5cm PAK 38 anti-tank gun accompanied by an MG-34 machine gun on a street.
 Note the swastika on the Kübelwagens spare tire.
 Bundesarchiv – CC-BY SA 3.0 Russia, 22 December 1943.
 A Mark VI Tiger tank with its tracks blown off in the snow, parked behind it a Kubelwagen.
 Bundesarchiv – CC-BY SA 3.0 North Africa, Tunisia, 1942.
-A Kübelwagen on a road junction, note the Beetle parked behind the truck- CC-BY SA 3.0 Yugoslavia, September 1943.
+By Bundesarchiv – CC BY-SA 3.0 de Yugoslavia, September 1943.
 Motorized troops pose with a section of their vehicles. – By Bundesarchiv- CC-BY SA 3.0